10 Industrials Stocks With Whale Alerts In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For CAT (NYSE:CAT), we notice a call option trade that happens to be bearish, expiring in 11 day(s) on November 26, 2021.
-This event was a transfer of 15 contract(s) at a $190.00 strike.
-The total cost received by the writing party (or parties) was $26.5K, with a price of $1767.0 per contract.
-There were 36 open contracts at this strike prior to today, and today 21 contract(s) were bought and sold.
+• For URI (NYSE:URI), we notice a call option trade that happens to be bullish, expiring in 60 day(s) on January 21, 2022.
+This event was a transfer of 10 contract(s) at a $340.00 strike.
+The total cost received by the writing party (or parties) was $48.9K, with a price of $4890.0 per contract.
+There were 265 open contracts at this strike prior to today, and today 40 contract(s) were bought and sold.

 Options Alert Terminology